 In 2019, a modernized ŠKODA FABIA R5 evo heads to rally tracks around the world.
 It has already clocked thousands of kilometres during tests on gravel, tarmac, snow and ice.
-The goal was to develop a car that could improve the considerable abilities of the highly regarded first generation even further.
+The goal was to develop a car that could improve the considerable abilities of the highly regarded first version even further.
 The previous car won three WRC 2 titles and hundreds of rally victories in dozens of countries, becoming the world’s most successful rally car in the R5 category.

-This new generation of the rally drivers’ favourite is fitted with an upgraded 1.6-litre engine with more power, more effective cooling and lubrication systems and faster electronics.
+This new version of the rally drivers’ favourite is fitted with an upgraded 1.6-litre engine with more power, more effective cooling and lubrication systems and faster electronics.
 The gearbox has been modified as well, increasing its service life.
 The whole body shell has been strengthened and the suspension now has longer wheel travel for more grip in extreme conditions.
 The steering has a faster ratio and the crews receive information on a new display.

 |Base Car||ŠKODA FABIA 3. generation|